-- 1. The failure of the French Revolution, the sacralisation of property in the 19th century, the colonial inequality peak - 2.
+- 1. The failure of Atlantic Revolutions, the sacralisation of property in the 19th century, the colonial inequality peak - 2.
 Social mobilizations, the political contradictions of capital accumulation, and the reduction of inequality in the 20th century - 3.
 Post-communism, the failure of reaganism, rising inequality and the risk of a new nationalist and identitarian drift in the 21st century - 4.
 Elements for an alternative path: the (slow) rise of social-federalism and participatory socialism

-1. The failure of the French Revolution, the sacralisation of property in the 19th century, the colonial inequality peak
+1. The failure of Atlantic Revolutions, the sacralisation of property in the 19th century, the colonial inequality peak

-- The Revolution proclaims the formal equality of rights, but sacralizes the right of property as a new religion, partly because of the fear of not knowing where to stop redistribution - → rising inequality between 1815 and 1914

-- Financial compensation to slave owners as an extreme form of sacralization of property and inequality - The colonial inequality peak: Europe's proprietarian societies 1880-1914
+- French & US Revolutions proclaim the formal equality of rights.
+But in practice they largely rely on slavery, colonialism and racial segregation, and they sacralize the right of property as a new religion, partly because of the fear of not knowing where to stop redistribution. - → rising inequality between 1815 and 1914 - Financial compensation to slave owners as an extreme form of sacralization of property and inequality - The colonial inequality peak: Europe's proprietarian societies 1880-1914